cboesgaard/how_is_Denmark_doing/html/README.md

-# d3.js based graph
+# HighCharts

-This directory contains an example of a d3.js based graph.
+This directory contains examples of charts implemented in [HighCharts](https://www.highcharts.com/).

 To test, run docker like this, *in the top directory*: